Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

 When clicking the *SEARCH* tab, the search side bar is unfolded.
 You can search for a specific account or posting using different search criteria.
 For detailed information about searching for an account or a posting, see [Search in accounting](../Operation/14_SearchAccounting.md).

+In all tabs of the *Post* menu entry, an identical header is displayed.
+For detailed information on the contained elements and the corresponding functions, see [Header](./01_Header.md).

 - ![Right arrow](../../Assets/Icons/Close.png "[Right arrow]") (Right arrow)
 Click this arrow to fold in the *Post extras* search side bar.